edanielmarnet/Youtube_download/README.md

 # Youtube_download
- test for music and video downloads from youtube.
+ Test for music and video downloads from youtube.

+Required libraries:
+mhyt 3.5.5
+PyQt5 5.15.7
+pyinstaller 5.4.1

 In the terminal convert the ui file to py with the command in the directory of the file location: